xaxzie/FoundryVTTMacro/macros/characters/ora/README.md

 **Usage Example**:
 1. Select Ora's token
 2. Activate the Bubbles macro
-3. Choose element type (Water/Ice/Oil)
+3. Choose element type (Water/Ice/Oil/Living Water)
-4. Set manual damage bonus
+4. Enter your Esprit stat and manual damage bonus
-5. Target first location
+5. Target first location (can target self for Living Water)
-6. Choose second target or same target
+6. For damage variants: Choose second target or same target
 7. Watch animation and check chat for results

+**Special Notes**:
+- **Living Water**: Only healing variant, single projectile, can target self, not affected by Focus stance
+- **Focus Stance**: Water/Ice/Oil variants become free in Focus stance
+- **Self-Targeting**: For Living Water, click within 1 square of your token to heal yourself
+- **Damage Formula**: Corrected to `1d6 + (Esprit + bonus)/2` for all variants

 ## 🎯 RPG Compliance Features